-Often, customers find insightful and helpful information in our blog which can be found here: KCC Scientific Blog
+Often, customers find insightful and support information in our blog which can be found here: KCC Scientific Blog

 At KCC Scientific, we proudly invest a great deal of effort to design products which solve a difficult power conversion problem.
 Interestingly, correct solutions are not widely available which address precision sine wave voltage and frequency conversion in a single product.
 Although there are an array of conversion products out there, no economical solution exists (other than ours) which solves the conversion problem both completely and correctly.
 That is why we developed these products.

 To help you understand the issues involved with frequency conversion, we decided to start with the basics.
 Hopefully the following FAQ will help in your understanding of the issues, and help you make a correct, informed decision.
 We use the word “device” to refer to something you might be trying to power with a converter.

 What is voltage and current in electricity?

 Voltage (abbreviated “Volts” or simply “V”), also termed electromotive force, refers to the potential difference between two electrical terminals (analogous to pressure in a water system).
 Current (sometimes called “Amps”) is the amount of electrical flow that results from an applied voltage to a device.
 Voltage and current can be either DC or AC.
 DC, or Direct Current, is constant; eg, it does not change polarity or direction with time.
 Examples of DC voltage and current are batteries and DC wall adapter outputs, such as those powering portable computers.
 DC has no frequency.